-To Clean or NOT to Clean – The Official Case Study of List Cleaning
+To Clean or Not to Clean – The Official Case Study of List Cleaning

-Most email service providers aka “Autoresponder Companies”, don’t ask their users to “clean their lists.”
+Most email marketing platforms (aka autoresponder companies) don’t ask their users to “clean their lists.”

-It’s not a common practice and we understand why – money.
+It’s not a common practice and we understand why.

-If we ask you to clean your list and that list drops from 30,000 subscribers to 2,000 subscribers – we would have to charge you significantly less, right?
+If we ask you to clean your list and that list drops from 30,000 subscribers to 5,000 subscribers we’d have to charge you a lot less, right?

-So instead of just telling you to clean your list, we wanted to show you a strong case study of a recent “cleaning” we did for a client so you can better understand the “why” behind this practice.
+Instead of just telling you to clean your list, we wanted to show you a strong case study of a recent cleaning we did for a client so you can better understand the “why” behind this practice.

 To keep things anonymous, we’ll call this client, “John.”